cw-2077/SpeedHack/README.md

 ## Getting Started

-1. Download the latest release from the **Releases** page.
+1. Download as ZIP file.
 2. Extract the ZIP file.
 3. Launch **SpeedHack.exe**.
-4. Select a running process.
+4. Select a "ibisPaint" option.
+*if not working please add the folder into your antivirus folder exceptions.

+5. Select "other app" option if not not for ibis app.
-5. Choose a speed multiplier.
+6. Choose a speed multiplier.
-6. Click **Apply**.
+7. Click **Inject**.

 ---